cststack/k8comp/README.md

 ## Overview

-This is a bash script which help with the management and deployment of yaml files.
-It can be used with kubernetes or docker-compose.
+This is a bash script which help with the management of the deployment files.
-The yaml files need be specifically created for kubernetes or docker-compose.
-The script will just query hiera for the variables detected, replace them and create a new yaml files on the deployment folder.
+The script will just query hiera for the variables detected, replace them and create a new deployment.

 The output can be piped to kubectl or viewed on the console.